Skip to content

 pass

-Thus, the various calling methods are as follows:
+Then, the various calling methods are as follows:

-GET Simplified Form Passing Parameters
+GET Simplified Form Parameter Passing

 If the function parameters are relatively simple, you can use the GET simplified form to pass parameters, making the interface more intuitive.